Weeping Tile & Basement Waterproofing Systems in Toronto: How They Work, When You Need One, and the City Disconnect Subsidy

 Quick answer

 Weeping tile is perforated drain pipe installed at the footing level around the foundation that collects groundwater and routes it away from the basement.
 Two install types: exterior (at the footing during construction or excavation) and interior retrofit (trenched inside the basement perimeter).
-In many pre-1955 Toronto homes the original weeping tile drains into the sanitary sewer — disconnecting it and re-routing to a sump pit is eligible for up to $3,400 from the City's Basement Flooding Protection Subsidy.
+In many pre-1955 Toronto homes the original weeping tile drains into the sanitary sewer — disconnecting it and re-routing to a sump pit is eligible under the City's Basement Flooding Protection Subsidy — $400 for the severance/capping plus up to $2,250 for the sump pump it routes to.

 What weeping tile does and why disconnect matters